peteplays/theDeal/README.md

 Then it will add 3 records to `deal`

-Navigate to this project folder in terminal and run `createDBandData.js`
+Navigate to this project folder `couchdb` in terminal and run `createDBandData.js`

 - Run `cd resources/db/couchdb`